jolejarz/binary-surveillance-prototype/README.md

-# Binary Surveillance Prototype: Schematics and Cost Calculations
+# Binary Surveillance Prototype Figures

 These programs generate the data for reproducing Figures 2, S1, S2, S3, S4, S5, S6, S7, and S8 in the referenced article.